Work Visa

 Step 3: Prepare Your Documents

-• Job advertisement or job offer from a German employer
+• A job offer from a German company

-• Proof of driving license and recognized qualifications
+• Proof of a driver’s license and other credentials that are accepted

-• Make an appointment at your country’s German Embassy or Consulate.
+• Make an appointment at the German Embassy or Consulate in your area.

-• Send in your application in accordance with German Residence Act Sections 18a or 18b.
+• Send in your application under Sections 18a or 18b of the German Residence Act.

 Step 5: Travel to Germany

-• Once your visa has been granted, take a plane to Germany.
+• Once your visa is approved, you can go to Germany.

 1. Do I need a European driving license to work in Germany?

-Yes, non-EU drivers must convert their license to the appropriate EU class (e.g., C or D) depending on the vehicle type.
+Yes, non-EU drivers must convert their license to the appropriate EU class (C, CE, or D depending on vehicle type).

 2. Is German language proficiency mandatory for driver jobs?

-Yes, at least A2-B1 level German is typically required for safety and communication purposes.
+Yes, A2-B1 level German is usually required for safety and effective communication.

 Balisha Rao